dmint789/stat-tracker/README.md

 ## Building debug APK

-Use this command to build a debug APK:
+Use these commands to build a debug APK:

 ```
+yarn rn-new-version

 yarn debug-apk
 ```